Danny Abramowicz: After retirement

 After his playing career, Abramowicz worked in private business in New Orleans.
 He also spent five years as an analyst for Saints games broadcast on radio.
 In 1992, he was hired by Chicago Bears head coach Mike Ditka to serve as special teams coach.
 He served in this capacity from 1992 to 1996.
 In 1997, when Ditka was hired as head coach for the Saints, Abramowicz came back to the Saints as offensive coordinator.
 He has been out of the NFL since Ditka was fired in 1999.

 Abramowicz is a devout Roman Catholic, and is active with various organizations and foundations dedicated to philanthropic causes.
 He is also a writer, author of Spiritual Workout of a Former Saint.

 Since September 2008, Abramowicz has been hosting his own television show "Crossing the Goal" on the Catholic television network EWTN.
 Promotional materials from the network indicate the program uses "a sports show format to encourage men to get into spiritual shape."
 He also serves on the Board of Directors of EWTN.
 He serves in an advisory capacity to the board of directors of National Fellowship of Catholic Men.
 He travels throughout the United States speaking at Catholic men's conferences.

 He and his wife, Claudia, married in 1970 and had three children and four grandsons.
-Claudia died August 2, 2022.
+Claudia died on August 2, 2022.

 Xavier University has presented him with the two most prestigious awards bestowed on a student athlete—Legion of Honor and Athletic Hall of Fame (1981).

-Abramowicz was inducted into the National Polish-American Sports Hall of Fame in 1992.
-Also in 1992, he was inducted into the Louisiana Sports Hall of Fame.
+Abramowicz was inducted into the New Orleans Saints Hall of Fame in 1988.
+He was also inducted into both the National Polish-American Sports Hall of Fame and Louisiana Sports Hall of Fame in 1992.